VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort4-chalet.md

 - chalet for 4 persons
 - check-in: from 2 pm - check-out: until 10 am
-- dogs allowed - max 2 – no dangerous breeds
+- dogs allowed - max 2 - on the leash - no dangerous breeds
 - open for rentals from 15/3 - 15/11